ednahayes/blocmetrics/README.md

 Blocmetrics is an analytic service that offers a few key features:

-* A client-side JavaScript snippet that allows a user to track events on their website, by adding the following snippet to the user website:
+* A client-side JavaScript snippet that allows a user to track events on their website, by adding the following snippet to the user website into your <pre> app/assets/javascripts/application.js <pre> file:

 ```ruby
  var blocmetrics = {};